Last Updated on June 24, 2022 by Jason Harris

 Highly specific tests or pieces of evidence are required to rule in truth claims.
 Following is a discussion of tests or pieces of evidence commonly cited as ruling in literal LDS truth claims, as well as a discussion of their specificity.

 1. The Witness of the Spirit

 Most Latter-day Saints would say the witness of the Holy Ghost is the most important evidence the Mormon church is true.
 At least, I know this was true for myself before I left the LDS church.
 I had these types of experiences (and still have them today) and still treasure them, though I interpret them differently now than I once did.
 For myself, I believe the elevation emotion, a ubiquitous and beautiful emotion across humanity that helps uplift us, inspire us and motivate us to do better and be better has played and continues to play a major part in these experiences.

 The witness of the Holy Ghost does not appear to be a highly specific experience or piece of evidence.
+Highly specific tests or evidences are needed to rule in truth claims.
 People from other religions also have spiritual witnesses as answers to prayer that give them absolute certitude they know their doctrines and paths are true.
 Many of these experiences are described in remarkably similar ways and in some instances, exactly the same way as Latter-day Saints would describe their experiences.
 Particularly take note of 9:22 and after in the video below.

 For most of my life I was on the giving end of the certitude that came from these types of spiritual confirmations.
 Never in a physically violent way, but in a manner that motivated me to serve for two years as a full-time Mormon missionary, etc. In 2012 in Afghanistan, I experienced being on the receiving end of this same type of religious certitude but from others who viewed some literal truth claims very differently.
 It was very difficult and emotionally traumatic as a physician seeing and treating the results of violence all around me.